matter-labs/zksync-web-era-docs/docs/dev/guide/hello-world.md

 yarn add -D typescript ts-node ethers zksync-web3 hardhat @matterlabs/hardhat-zksync-solc @matterlabs/hardhat-zksync-deploy
 ```

-Please note, that currently typescript is required by zkSync plugins.
+Please note that currently typescript is required by zkSync plugins.

 2. Create the `hardhat.config.ts` file and paste the following code there: